 Description: If a taxpayer that has constructed, purchased, or leased renewable energy property places it in service in this State, the taxpayer is allowed a credit equal to 35% of the cost of the property.
-The credits may not exceed (1) \$2,500,000 for nonresidential property, (2) \$1,400 for solar energy equipment for residential water heating, (3) \$3,500 for residential space heating, (4) \$10,500 per installation for all other residential renewable energy property, (5) \$8,400 per installation of a geothermal heat pump or geothermal equipment.
+The credits may not exceed (1) \$2.5 million for property placed in service for a business purpose, (2) \$1,400 for solar energy equipment for residential water heating, (3) \$3,500 for residential space heating, (4) \$8,400 per installation of geothermal equipment, (5) \$10,500 per installation for all other residential renewable energy property, (6) \$5 million for property placed in service at an Eco-Industrial Park.